Image

 If you’ve been arrested for DWI/DUI in Wentzville, MO, the clock is ticking on your right to fight for your license.
 Missing the 15-day deadline on an administrative hearing means automatic suspension or revocation with no way to appeal.
 You need a Wentzville, MO DWI administrative hearing lawyer on your side right now to protect your driving privileges and fight for your future.

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in Wentzville, MO.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a free case review where we can get to work on a defense to get you the best possible outcome in Wentzville, MO.

 View Service Areas